 The sickness absence rate for October 2022 to February 2023 for medical staff across all 3 locations was 3.6%.
-The service did not provide sickness absence rates specifically for Wythenshawe Hospital.
+The service did not provide sickness absence rates specifically for Saint Mary's Hospital.

 Managers supported medical staff to develop through regular, constructive clinical supervision of their work.
+Medical staff told us that they felt supported to do their job through clinical supervision and were given the opportunities to develop.
 The service told us medical appraisal data was shared monthly with clinical leads and outstanding appraisals booked to be completed in the system.
 Trust wide, medical appraisal compliance was 90% which met the trust target.